codebymatt/codebymatt.github.io/README.md

 # mattcraig.me

-This is my personal website intended to display my (still blossoming) web development skills to any potential employers.
-If you have any suggestions or improvements, I'd love to know.
+This used to be my personal website to display my personal projects to any potential employers.
+It's currently the landing page for one of those projects(ivxapparel.com), and will remain so until alpha launch (late 2017).